mgeisert/aiotests/README.md

 - _iozone_

-A long-established disk I/O benchmark.
+The long-established disk I/O benchmarking program.
 This version is a snapshot of the unofficial iozone-mg project that re-ported _iozone_ to Cygwin and native Windows.
+The iozone-mg project is at https://github.com/mgeisert/iozone-mg.

 _Note: POSIX Asynchronous I/O is available in Cygwin 2.11 and later versions._